MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 This section describes known limitations and considerations in sync reporting.

-**Known folders**

-Devices enabled for Known Folder Move (KFM) will report as a device with 0-3 known folders.
-If a device is not enabled for KFM, it will report as a device that is **Not applicable** in the **Known Folders** section of the **Overview** tab.
-In the **Details** tab, a hyphen ("-") will appear in the cell value of the **Known folders** table for devices that are not applicable devices.
+**Known folders:** Devices enabled for Known Folder Move (KFM) will report as a device with 0-3 known folders.
+If a device isn't enabled for KFM, it will report as a device that is **Not applicable** in the **Known Folders** section of the **Overview** tab.
+In the **Details** tab, a hyphen ("-") will appear in the cell value of the **Known folders** table for devices that aren't applicable devices.
 This behavior is expected.

-**Sync app version**

-For devices using the Mac App Store edition of the sync app, the version installed on each device is displayed in the **Details** tab.
-However, the dashboard does not currently track whether or not this is the latest version of the sync app available in the Mac App Store.
-If any devices use this edition, they will be excluded from the **Sync app version** section of the **Overview** tab and the number of excluded devices is displayed.
+**Sync app version:** For devices using the Mac App Store edition of the sync app, the version installed on each device is displayed in the **Details** tab.
+However, the dashboard doesn't currently track whether or not this is the latest version of the sync app available in the Mac App Store.
+If any devices use this edition, they'll be excluded from the **Sync app version** section of the **Overview** tab and the number of excluded devices is displayed.
 This is the expected result.

 ## Troubleshooting